Hemmingsson/dancemusic.wtf/README.md

 Dancemusic.wtf quizes you on music from 57 different subgenres in Electronic Dance Music.

-The dataset is based upon [musicmap.info](https://www.musicmap.info/) and its public [youtube playlists](https://www.youtube.com/channel/UCvwUL1or_EKtt-qmt_ob2KA/playlists).
+The dataset is based upon [musicmap.info](https://www.musicmap.info/) and its public [YouTube playlists](https://www.youtube.com/channel/UCvwUL1or_EKtt-qmt_ob2KA/playlists).
 Created by Kwinten Crauwels.

 > Musicmap attempts to provide the ultimate genealogy of popular music genres, including their relations and history.
 It is the result of more than **seven years of research** with over 200 listed sources and cross examination of many other visual genealogies.
 Its aim is to focus on the delicate balance between comprehensibility, accuracy and accessibility.